Lootcode-Dev/lootcode/src/problems/vectara/growth/problem.md

 However, we also realize that the journey is much more important than the destination.
 We want to know how we got to where we are, and how we can improve in the future, and thats why we want to find the longest period of time where we continued to grow.

+**If there are multiple such periods of growth we want to find the first instance of this growth**

 ## Input

 Input consists of a single integer _n (2 ≤ n ≤ 10^6)_, the number of metrics we have.
 The next line contains _n_ integers, representing the metrics we have.